On this page

 Scope of pharmacists' role in administering vaccines

-The role of pharmacists as providers of travel vaccinations and simple health advice
+The role of pharmacist immunisers as providers of travel vaccinations and simple health advice

 The following two examples are illustrative of situations in which a pharmacist may find themselves supporting a traveller's pre-travel healthcare needs.

-• A general practitioner (GP) may have advised or prescribed a vaccine for the traveller.
-The pharmacist may be able to administer the vaccination without sending the traveller back to the GP.
-This provides more options for the consumer and lowers the risk of a vaccine cold chain breach if the vaccines are not held at the general practice.
-In this circumstance the GP practice should be advised by telephone that the vaccine has been administered and the usual process for uploading to the Australian Immunisation Register (AIR) followed (refer below).
+• A GP may have advised or prescribed a vaccine for the traveller.
+The pharmacist immuniser may be able to administer the vaccination without sending the traveller back to the GP.
+This provides more options for the consumer and lowers the risk of a vaccine cold chain breach if the vaccines are not held at the GP.
+In this circumstance the GP should be advised by telephone that the vaccine has been administered and the usual process for uploading to the Australian Immunisation Register (AIR) followed.

-If a consumer requests a vaccination for travel purposes, a framework such as "Three R's" (Required, Routine, Recommended) can be applied to determine the appropriate vaccines for the trip.
+If an individual requests a vaccination for travel purposes, a framework such as "Three R's" (Required, Routine, Recommended) can be applied to determine the appropriate vaccines for the trip.

 1. Firstly, determine which, if any, vaccines are required to cross international borders under International Health Regulations or as specific country requirements.
 For example, yellow fever or polio, or meningococcal ACWY for Hajj/Umrah pilgrimages.
 See the WHO International Travel and Health website for detailed information about requirements for travel.

-2. Next, ensure the patient is up to date with routine Australian immunisations including measles, mumps, rubella, diphtheria, tetanus, pertussis, varicella, polio, and annual influenza.
+2. Next, ensure the traveller is up to date with routine Australian immunisations including measles, mumps, rubella, diphtheria, tetanus, pertussis, varicella, polio, and annual influenza.

 4. Then determine which vaccinations should be recommended based on a detailed consideration of the itinerary.
 If necessary, use accelerated vaccine regimes to provide the best possible protection during the trip.